NyanjuiA/NyanjuiA/README.md

 - 👋 Hi, I’m @NyanjuiA
 - 👀 I’m interested in ...
-1. Web using HTML, CSS & JS 2.
-Mobile using Flutter/dart and Android/Java 3.
-Databases using SQL server, MySQL/MariaDB & PostGres
+1. Web using HTML, CSS, JS, React & Flask 2.
+Mobile using Flutter/dart and Supabase 3.
+Databases using SQL server, MySQL/MariaDB & PostGres & NoSQL (MariaDB)
 - 🌱 I’m currently learning ...
-React JS & Google firebase
+ML using Python & Supabase
 - 💞️ I’m looking to collaborate on ...
-Web and mobile application design/development.
+Crafting bespoke mobile, web, desktop applications and Machine Learning models in Python
 - 📫 How to reach me ...

 <!---